isomerpages/moe-asrjc/_highlights/MTL Fortnight 2025.md

 <p>Mother Tongue Fortnight 2025 kicked off with a vibrant display of culture
 and language!
 Over the course of eight exciting days, ASRJCians experienced the beauty of their mother tongues through hands-on activities, performances, and engaging challenges.
-The theme, "Experience, Immerse, Appreciate,<strong>"</strong> set the tone for a deep dive into our linguistic and cultural roots.</p>
+The theme, "Experience, Immerse, Appreciate," set the tone for a deep dive into our linguistic and cultural roots.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/MTL_2.png">